SUNY Broome Department of Music and Theater Arts MUS 113

 - Final project (midterm is part of it): 45%

 You will notice that your final project is heavily weighted.
 You will also notice the absence of tests, exams, and papers.

-Please DO NOT take this as license to slack.
-When you click on the Final Project link (LINK), you will see that the work begins NOW, and is consistent for the entire semester.
+DO NOT take this as license to slack.
+When you click on the Final Project link, you will see that the work begins NOW, and remains consistent for the entire semester.
 In short, you will need to manage your time and pace yourself, because you will be working on this project every week throughout the semester.